Content created: 2010-12-30

 All of this was good, in its way —reciting ancient texts by rote was the obvious way to fame and fortune, just as it is in some lands today.
 So was explaining them or writing poems based on them.
 But his father noticed that Hán Xiāngzǐ was developing an unhealthy interest in exotic topics like the Way, which couild easily distract an impressionable young man from the true path to examination success and a profitable official career.
 Upon investigation, it was discovered that Lǚ Gǔpéng had taught his charge to read Daoist texts as well as Confucian ones, and had even taught him how to meditate and how to practice the Way.

-Xiāngzǐ’s father was furious, and his famous uncle Hán Yù was three times more furious.
+Xiāngzǐ’s father was furious, and his famous uncle Hán Yù was three times more furious and frowned even more than usual.
 They arranged that Lǚ Gǔpéng be immediately discharged, of course, and be beaten and chased out of town by hired bullies just to make sure he knew he was not to come back.
 Mysteriously, Lǚ Gǔpéng had seen that coming and had vanished the night before, just as magically as if he had been the immortal LǙ Dòngbīn 吕洞宾 from story 4.
 Indeed, perhaps he was!
 One never knows with Daoists.

 But what was to be done with Hán Xiāngzǐ himself, now that his mind had been damaged, perhaps irreparably, by exposure to Daoism?
 Worse yet, he was now very much a teenager, and his father also knew that at any moment he might become interested in women, and that would be another destructive distraction which must not be allowed to disrupt his path to success.